amueller/word_cloud/README.md

 A little word cloud generator in Python.
 Read more about it on the [blog post][blog-post] or the [website][website]

+This fork adds a tiny hack which allows words to be grouped into small phrases.
+To do this the word source is pre-parsed to insert underscores in place of spaces in the phrases you wish to have treated as a single word.
+The 1 line of code which is changed results in these underscores being removed when the phrase is written into the word cloud.

 ## Installation

 Fast install: